 Latin American Studies (LAS) is an interdisciplinary program that integrates courses in the social sciences and the humanities.
 LAS brings together different methods of inquiry to better understand the cultures, societies and environments of Latin America, and explores the continuing importance of Latin America in a global context.
-Faculty members from several disciplines including anthropology, economics, environmental studies, history, politics, and literary and cultural studies, contribute to the major.
-Courses focus on Latin America from initial European encounters to the present and study various countries in this hugely diverse area of the world that includes Mexico, Central America, South America, and the Caribbean.
+Faculty members from several disciplines including anthropology, environmental studies, history, politics, and literary and cultural studies contribute to the major.
+Courses focus on Latin America from initial European encounters to the present and examine various countries in this diverse area of the world that includes Mexico, Central America, South America, and the Caribbean.
 Students in the program also consider the ongoing relevance of the interactions of the region’s indigenous population with people coming from Europe, Africa, and Asia for more than half a millennium.